Adoption by LGBT Persons

-Like all Americans considering adoption, lesbian, gay, bisexual and transgender (LGBT) persons and same-sex couples must comply with three sets of laws in order to adopt: U.S. federal law, the laws of the child's country of origin, and the laws of your home U.S. state.
+Like all U.S. citizens considering intercountry adoption, lesbian, gay, bisexual, and transgender (LGBT) persons, and same-sex couples must comply with the laws and regulations governing adoption and immigration in the child's country of origin and in the United States.

-U.S. federal law does not prohibit gay and lesbian Americans or same-sex couples from being an adoptive parent.
-However, some countries do forbid gay and lesbian individuals, as well as same-sex couples, from adopting.
+U.S. federal law does not prohibit LGBT U.S. citizens or same-sex couples from being adoptive parents.
+However, some foreign countries do not permit LGBT individuals or same-sex couples to adopt.
 This is also true of some U.S. states.
-When deciding to pursue intercountry adoption, do your research.
-Find out if your state allows LGBT adoption.
+When deciding to pursue intercountry adoption, do your research about whether your state and the country you are interested in adopting from permit adoption by LGBT persons or couples.
 In addition, learn which countries permit LGBT adoption, and which countries do not.

-If a country of origin has notified the Department of its eligibility requirements, then such eligibility requirements may be included in the Country Information section of our website.
-We also recommend viewing the section on U.S. state laws maintained by the Child Welfare Information Gateway.
+The Department of State includes adoption eligibility requirements in the Country Information section of our website when that information is available.
+We also recommend viewing the section on U.S. state laws maintained by the Child Welfare Information Gateway website.

 - Child Welfare Information Gateway - Adoption by Gay and Lesbian Families

 - Human Rights Campaign Foundation - Gay Parenting and Adoption

 - National Gay and Lesbian Task Force - Map of Adoption Laws in the United States

 - AdoptUSKids – Laws and Resources for LGBT Families

 - International Lesbian and Gay Organization – Legality of LGBT adoption abroad